Obstructive Sleep Apnea can cause unwanted health complications such as high blood pressure, diabetes, and can even shorten your life span.

 View the full report by Linda Carroll that uncovers the link between sleep apnea and serious health issues.

 If you are experiencing any Obstructive Sleep Apnea symptoms listed above please seek medical help.

-Dr. Green is a LVI-trained fellow of Physiologic-Based Dentistry in Springfield, Missouri and can help you determine if you're a candidate to improve your quality of life with more healthy and restful sleep.
+Sleep apnea dentist near you, Dr. Randi Green is an LVI fellow and practices Physiologic-Based Dentistry in Springfield, Missouri.
+She can help you determine if you're a sleep apnea treatment candidate with MicrO2, a sleep apnea dental appliance, to improve your quality of life with more healthy and restful sleep.